vegaprotocol/documentation/docs/tutorials/submitting-oracles.md

   </TabItem>
 </Tabs>

 ### Querying an existing oracle spec
-The following GraphQL query shows previous oracle data submissions, which can be useful for confirming that an oracle submission was sucessful, and/or determining the fields that a market's oracle spec requires.
+The following GraphQL query shows previous oracle data submissions, which can be useful for confirming that an oracle submission was successful, and/or determining the fields that a market's oracle spec requires.

 ```graphql
 {